hakandundar34coding/system-monitoring-center/README.md

     - An always on top and semi-transparent floating summary window for performance monitoring
     - Monitoring and managing processes, users, startup applications and services (systemd)
     - Monitoring sensors and general system information
+- Supports PolicyKit.
+No need to run the application with "sudo"
+- Hardware selection options (selecting  different CPU cores, disks, network cards, GPUs)
+- Interactive charts for querying performance data on any point
+- Option for showing processes as tree or list
 - Language support:
     - Brazilian Portuguese, Czech, English, Polish (initial), Turkish
     - More languages will be added if translations are provided by contributors
+- Optimized for low CPU usage and fast start
 - Adapts to system theme
-- Supports PolicyKit.
-No need to run the application with "sudo"
-- Optimized for low CPU usage
 - Free and open sourced